arno-dev/hackathon_moralis/README.md

 A Flutter project allowing user to send secured media files to each other.

+The app is currently hosted on our local server and exposed through ngrok.
 The credentials are ***intentionally*** exposed for the sake of the hackathon.
-After the judge period is passed, we will removed the app from the Appstore Connect (push notification), Moralis (dApp) and Firebase (messaging / push notifications).
+After the judge period is passed, we will cut our ngrok tunnel, and remove the app from the Appstore Connect (push notification), Moralis (dApp), Firebase (messaging / push notifications).

 ❌ Please Don't do this